arrowhead-f/x509-profile/proposal.md

 Adhering to it is not a substitute for consulting independent and credible security experts.
 The list is likely to be revised as more experience is gained related to the security of Arrowhead installations.

-## 6. TLS Authentication and Authorization
+## 6. TLS/DTLS Authentication and Authorization

+TODO: Finish this ...

-By default, the initiator of a given TLS connection, or _client_, validates the certificates of its peer, or _server_, but not vice versa.
+By default, the initiator of a TLS or DTLS session validates the certificate chain of its peer, but not vice versa.
-In the context of Arrowhead, it will rarely, if ever, be relevant to only have one peer present its certificates.
+In the context of Arrowhead, however, authentication _must_ always be mutual when Arrowhead-compliant peers communicate.
-For this reason, the `post_handshake_auth` extension (RFC 8446, Section 4.6.2) of TLS _must_ always be enabled, which forces both peers to present certificate chains that contain a root CA trusted by the other peer.
+This is facilitated by using the `post_handshake_auth` extension (RFC 8446, Section 4.6.2), which requires each of the two peers to present certificate chains that contain a root CA trusted by the other peer.
-A server receiving a TLS _Client Hello_ message (RFC 8446, Section 4.1.2) without the `post_handshake_auth` extension specified _must_ abort the connection.
-It _should_ send a `certificate_required` alert as part of the abortion procedure (RFC 8446, Section 6.2).
+More specifically, if a peer receives a _Client Hello_ message (RFC 8446, Section 4.1.2) without the `post_handshake_auth` extension specified, it _must_ abort the connection with a `certificate_required` alert (RFC 8446, Section 6.2).
-Use of the `post_handshake_auth` extension is referred to as _client-side authentication_ by many software libraries and applications.
+Use of the `post_handshake_auth` extension is referred to as _client-side authentication_ by many software libraries and applications, as the initiator, or _client_, is also authenticated by the respondent, or _server_.

-After completing the RFC 5280 validation procedure, the following must hold for each certificate in the chain presented by a given peer:
+If an Arrowhead Master certificate is the trust anchor of both peers, the authentication procedure is done at this point.
+If, however, the Master certificate is an intermediate CA, the following steps must be executed to ensure that the peer is A

-1. At lest one `subject` Distinguished Name Qualifier (`DN`) must be present.
+1. Is at lest one `subject` Distinguished Name Qualifier (`DN`) present?
-2. The value of the rightmost (i.e. least significant) `DN` must be equal to an Arrowhead certificate profile identifier specified in Section 2.1.6.
+2. If (1), is the value of the rightmost (i.e. least significant) `DN` be equal to an Arrowhead certificate profile identifier specified in Section 2.1.6?
-3. At least one `subject` Common Name (`CN`) must be present.
+3. Is at least one `subject` Common Name (`CN`) present?
-4. The value of the rightmost (i.e. least significant) `CN` must be a valid DNS label of between 1 and 62 DNS characters, as specified in Section 2.1.6.
+4. If (3), is the value of the rightmost (i.e. least significant) `CN` a valid DNS label of between 1 and 62 DNS characters, as specified in Section 2.1.6?
-5. If the certificate is at the bottom of the certificate chain, which means that it belongs to the peer, the _Subject Alternative Name_ extension must be present.
+5. If the certificate is at the bottom of the certificate chain, which means that it belongs to the peer, is the _Subject Alternative Name_ extension present?
-6. If the _Subject Alternative Name_ extension is present, it must identify the transport identity (i.e. IP address, DNS name, etc.) of the peer.
-See Section 2.1.9.4.
+6. If (5), is the _Subject Alternative Name_ extension identifying the transport identity (i.e. IP address, DNS name, etc.) of the peer, as described in Section 2.1.9.4?
-7. If the rightmost `DN` of a given certificate is equal to
-    1. `on`, `de`, `sy` or `op`, its issuer must be a Local Cloud certificate,
-    2. `lo`, its issuer must be an Organization certificate, or
-    3. `or` or `ga`, its issuer must be a Master certificate.

-Given that the above points are satisfied, the certificate is considered as an Arrowhead certificate.
+If the above points are satisfied, the certificate is considered as an Arrowhead certificate, the profile of which is determined by the `DN` value.
+The certificate at the bottom of the presented certificate chain _must_ be an Arrowhead certificate.

 If a given Master certificate is not self-signed, any certificates above it do not have to be Arrowhead certificates, which means that they do not need to satisfy the above points.

 If the above points are not satisfied, the connection _must_ be immediately aborted.